cdktf/cdktf-provider-azurerm/docs/siteRecoveryReplicationRecoveryPlan.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.116.0/docs/resources/site_recovery_replication_recovery_plan#id SiteRecoveryReplicationRecoveryPlan#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.0.1/docs/resources/site_recovery_replication_recovery_plan#id SiteRecoveryReplicationRecoveryPlan#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `recoveryGroup`<sup>Optional</sup> <a name="recoveryGroup" id="@cdktf/provider-azurerm.siteRecoveryReplicationRecoveryPlan.SiteRecoveryReplicationRecoveryPlan.Initializer.parameter.recoveryGroup"></a>

-- *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-azurerm.siteRecoveryReplicationRecoveryPlan.SiteRecoveryReplicationRecoveryPlanRecoveryGroup">SiteRecoveryReplicationRecoveryPlanRecoveryGroup</a>>

-recovery_group block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.116.0/docs/resources/site_recovery_replication_recovery_plan#recovery_group SiteRecoveryReplicationRecoveryPlan#recovery_group}

----

-##### `shutdownRecoveryGroup`<sup>Optional</sup> <a name="shutdownRecoveryGroup" id="@cdktf/provider-azurerm.siteRecoveryReplicationRecoveryPlan.SiteRecoveryReplicationRecoveryPlan.Initializer.parameter.shutdownRecoveryGroup"></a>

-- *Type:* <a href="#@cdktf/provider-azurerm.siteRecoveryReplicationRecoveryPlan.SiteRecoveryReplicationRecoveryPlanShutdownRecoveryGroup">SiteRecoveryReplicationRecoveryPlanShutdownRecoveryGroup</a>

-shutdown_recovery_group block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.116.0/docs/resources/site_recovery_replication_recovery_plan#shutdown_recovery_group SiteRecoveryReplicationRecoveryPlan#shutdown_recovery_group}

 ---